orkestron-ai/software-meta-model/b0-product-core/001-product-definition-context.md

 - MAY use alternative formats if they preserve semantic meaning
 - MUST NOT encode semantics in format-specific constructs

-The correctness of this layer is determined исключительно by the completeness and consistency of its **semantic content**, not by the chosen representation format.
+The correctness of this layer is determined solely by the completeness and consistency of its semantic content.

 ---